jwodder/versioningit/README.rst

 For the ``"git"`` ``vcs`` method, the repository states are:

 ==================  ===========================================================
-``distance``        One or more commits have been made to the repository since
+``distance``        One or more commits have been made on the current branch
-                    the latest tag
+                    since the latest tag
-``dirty``           No commits have been made to the repository since the
+``dirty``           No commits have been made on the branch since the latest
-                    latest tag, but the repository has uncommitted changes ``distance-dirty``  One or more commits have been made to the repository since the latest tag, and the repository has uncommitted changes
+                    tag, but the repository has uncommitted changes ``distance-dirty``  One or more commits have been made on the branch since the latest tag, and the repository has uncommitted changes
 ==================  ===========================================================

 For the ``"git"`` ``vcs`` method, the available format fields are: